Farof/heroprotocoljs/reference/replay.tracker.events.md

 ## 6. m_killerUnitTagIndex (number | null)

-m_unitTagIndex for the unit that killed a particular unit, useful when the killer is not a human player but a NPC
+`m_unitTagIndex` for the unit that killed a particular unit, useful when the killer is not a human player but a NPC

 ## 7. m_killerUnitTagRecycle (number | null)

-m_unitTagRecycle for the unit that killed a particular unit, useful when the killer is not a human player but a NPC
+`m_unitTagRecycle` for the unit that killed a particular unit, useful when the killer is not a human player but a NPC

 ## 8. m_unitTagIndex (number)

-See m_unitTagIndex for NNet.Replay.Tracker.SUnitBornEvent
+Please refer to `protocol.unitTag()`

 ## 9. m_unitTagRecycle (number)

-See m_unitTagRecycke for NNet.Replay.Tracker.SUnitBornEvent
+Please refer to `protocol.unitTag()`

 ## 10. m_x (number)